Which school do you want to support?

 “Will this idea change who is in the room, or how kids and teachers use time?”

-Because the education system is so large, it has tremendous inertia.
-Changing it even in small ways is hard; changing it materially can seem impossible.
-It is often said that there are two competing approaches to changing education: top-down and bottom-up.
-This is a false premise.
-Schools in California are experiencing a strong combination of top-down direction and opportunity for bottom-up innovation.
+Some reformers say that there are two competing approaches to changing education: top-down and bottom-up.
+This is too simple.
+Schools in California continuously experience a strong combination of top-down direction and bottom-up innovation.

 Top-down direction in goals